KrashLeviathan/krashleviathan.github.io/_pages/project_nextbus.md

 model the size of a credit card), design an enclosure in Solidworks, 3D print the enclosure, and mount it on my wall for daily use!

+Read the [Nextbus Project Update (19 January 2018)](/blog/tech musings/Nextbus-Update) post for information on the latest update!

 <div class="md-card shadow education">
     <div class="title icon-link">
         <h2>Links and Other Info</h2>